 I have developed fast and reliable computational methods for popular Bayesian models such as the multinomial probit and ecological inference models.
 I have also worked on the development of computational methods for lage-scale data sets in social science research.
-They include the fast and scalable estimation of various ideal point models for massive data, a dynamic clustering method for large scale product-level trade data, a dynamic regression model for networks, a simulation method for redistricting, and a method for record linkage with large-scale administrative data.
+They include the fast and scalable estimation of various ideal point models for massive data, a dynamic clustering method for large scale product-level trade data, a dynamic regression model for networks, analyses of textual and video data, simulation and enumeration methods for redistricting, and a method for record linkage with large-scale administrative data.

 Imai, Kosuke, and Aaron Strauss.
 (2011). ``Estimation of Heterogeneous Treatment Effects from Randomized Experiments, with Application to the Optimal Planning of the Get-out-the-vote Campaign.''
 Political Analysis, Vol. 19, No. 1 (Winter), pp. 1-19. (lead article) Winner of Political Analysis Editors' Choice Award.

 Imai, Kosuke and Marc Ratkovic.
 (2013). ``Estimating Treatment Effect Heterogeneity in Randomized Program Evaluation.''
 Annals of Applied Statistics, Vol. 7, No. 1 (March), pp. 443-470.
 Winner of the Tom Ten Have Memorial Award.